Yutong-Zhou-cv/Awesome-Text-to-Image/README.md

 ## ⭐ Citation

-If you find this paper and repo helpful for your research, please cite it as below:
+If you find this paper and repo helpful for your research, please cite it below:

 ```bibtex